frzi/SwiftPromise/README.md

 ## Install
 Just copy the Promise.swift file to your Xcode project.
 Yeah, that's it!
 The beauty of Swift!

+## TODO
+Make the class Swift Package Manager ready.
+But not until `Dispatch` becomes available on Linux.

 ## Usage
 The Promise class is declared with a generic type.
 ```swift